braze-inc/braze-docs/_docs/_developer_guide/platform_wide/platform_features.md

 ### Push Notifications {#platform-features-push}

 Braze supports the Apple Push Notification Service (APNs) for iOS and Firebase Cloud Messaging (FCM) for Android.
-Push notifications can be triggered by the publication of messaging campaigns, news items, and replying to user feedback.
+Push notifications can be triggered by the publication of messaging campaigns, and news items.

 ![Example Push Dashboard][8]